liangzheng816/OfficeDocs-SharePoint/migration/mm-egnyte-step6-migrate-monitor.md

 At a maximum, only 50 task rows can run simultaneously.
 This total includes both scanning and migrating.

 If you select more than that total combined number and start scanning or migrating, only 50 randomly chosen rows run.
-The rest are queued.
+The remaining rows are queued.

 As a task row completes, another from the queue starts migrating or scanning automatically.
 The maximum allowed is 50 task rows.
 However, if a migration experiences any slowdowns or back-off requests, it can drop lower than this number to keep the migration stable.